dstf/Script-Upcloud-LAMP-Wordpress/README.md

 This shell script will install the LAMP Stack + Wordpress automatically on Debian 10 server

-How to use it:

-Download the following shell script on your Ubuntu server or clone it with the following command.
+Download the following shell script or clone it with the following command.

 git clone https://github.com/dstf/Script_Upcloud_LAMP_Wordpress.git

-Give the execution right to it.
+Give the execution permission.

 chmod +x Upcloud.LAMP.Wordpress.sh